JackV2020/Domoticz-InternetRadio/README.md

+This Domoticz plugin was developed on a Raspberry Pi and may work on other platforms also.

-This plugin is a configurable Internet Radio and is already preconfigured in internetradio.conf.
+It is a configurable Internet Radio and is already preconfigured in internetradio.conf.

-A lot of station URLs are available on https://www.hendrikjansen.nl/henk/streaming.html

-Many thanks to Hendrik Jansen for maintaining this list.

-The plugin can be used to play music from the web browser with which you access your Domoticz.
+The plugin can be used to play radio stations from the web browser with which you access your Domoticz.

-So music will come out of your phone, tablet, PC etc.
+So music etc. will come out of your phone, tablet, PC ....

 When installed on a Raspberry Pi it will also play on the (bluetooth) speaker connected to the Raspberry Pi.

-This plugin may ( be modified to ) work on other platforms too.

-When you have access to your Domoticz over Internet you will have your personal Internet Radio available everywhere.
+Remember that when you use it over the internet while away from home, and you have a speaker connected to your Pi your Pi will produce the same music although you are not at home.

+Something I can not do with my Sonos....

+Okay so now you know it is "better than Sonos" you want it, but how do you get it in place ?

+There are a few requirements you need to have in place first.

+ - Before installing make sure that the requests module is installed : sudo apt-get install python3-requests
+    ( When already installed it will skip installation and explain it is already installed )
+ - to play the radio stations via the speaker of your Raspberry Pi you need mplayer sudo apt install mplayer
+    ( When already installed it will skip installation and explain it is already installed ) When you do/can not install mplayer it wil still play radio in the browser on your phone / pc

-To install the plugin you need the contents of the zip file.
+To install the plugin you need to get the contents in your plugin folder :

 On a Raspberry Pi you could :

-Start a terminal and go to your plugins folder and the next wget command will download a zip file, unpack and remove the zipfile :
+Start a terminal and go to your plugins folder and the next will get it for you into an internetradio folder :

- ....../plugins$ wget https://raw.githubusercontent.com/JackV2020/Domoticz-InternetRadio/main/internetradio.zip -O internetradio.zip && unzip -o internetradio.zip && rm internetradio.zip

-After this you need to do some required actions.

-REQUIRED ACTIONS :

-The plugin uses 'mplayer' and so called 'passwordless ssh between root and pi'.

-Both are easy to get in place :
-( you may need to accept some things by giving right answers )

- - start a terminal window
- - sudo -i
- - apt install mplayer -y
- - ssh-keygen
-        ( 3 x enter )
- - ssh-copy-id -i ~/.ssh/id_rsa.pub pi@localhost
-        ( answer questions to continue )
- - ssh pi@localhost amixer
-        ( should give : Simple mixer control 'Master',0 )
- - exit
- - exit

-Configuring internetradio.conf is easy.
-Do it now or do it later.

- - Stations are grouped so they appear in drop down menus of selector switches.

- - Just add/remove/change stations and/or selector switches.
+ ....../plugins$ git clone https://github.com/JackV2020/Domoticz-InternetRadio.git internetradio

+later when you want to check for updates you go into the folder and issue git pull :

+ ....../plugins/internetradio$ git pull

+An update will overwrite the configuration file internetradio.conf with a default one so make sure to have a backup of yours.

-Now to get it into Domoticz restart your domoticz like :
+To get it into Domoticz restart your domoticz like :

     sudo systemctl restart domoticz

 After this you can add a device of the Type 'Jacks Internet Radio'.

-When you do not like the Type name 'Jacks Internet Radio' feel free to edit plugin.py and modify it before you actually add your hardware.

 NOTES:
- - click on the link in the marquee in the last device on your Domoticz to play on your phone / laptop.
+ - After selecting a station you click on the link in the 'Actief' device to play on your phone / laptop.
- - after changing internetradio.conf restart the plugin.
+ - Configuring internetradio.conf is easy.
+How to is in the file itself.
+ - A lot of station URLs are available on https://www.hendrikjansen.nl/henk/streaming.html
+ - Many thanks to Hendrik Jansen for maintaining this list.

 Thanks for reading and enjoy.